-With its recognizable peachy pink paint and cursive white letters spelling out its name, the luxury Beverly Hills Hotel is perhaps the most iconic resort in California.
-Opened in 1912, it has been a favorite among celebrities ever since, including Fred Astaire, Humphrey Bogart, Katharine Hepburn, and Elizabeth Taylor (who spent six of her honeymoons in Bungalow 5).
+With its recognizable peachy-pink paint and cursive white letters spelling out its name, the luxury Beverly Hills Hotel is perhaps the most famous resort in California.
+Opened in 1912, it has been a favorite among celebrities ever since, including Fred Astaire, Humphrey Bogart, Katharine Hepburn and Elizabeth Taylor (who spent six of her honeymoons in Bungalow 5).
 Also known as the Pink Palace, it was featured on the cover of the Eagles’ Hotel California album, and its Polo Lounge continues to be at the heart of many Hollywood deals.
 Today, the hotel has 208 rooms and 23 bungalows.
-Its 12 acres of luscious grounds also include a pool (heated to a pleasant 82 degrees), spa, and fitness center.
+Its 12 acres of luscious grounds also include a pool (heated to a pleasant 82F), spa and fitness center.

 While not as over-the-top as some of the big resorts, Hotel Beverly Terrace provides a more affordable option in a relaxed and comfortable setting.
 With only 39 rooms, guests receive individualized attention, and the rooftop terrace and garden courtyard offer lush settings to relax in.
 Guests also receive complimentary breakfast at the boutique hotel’s restaurant, Cafe Amici.
 The Hotel Beverly Terrace is also located close to West Hollywood, offering guests easy access to both neighborhoods.

-Opened in June 2017, the Waldorf Astoria Beverly Hills is one of the area’s newer luxury hotels and has quickly become a favorite among celebs and travel publications.
-Each of the 170 guestrooms has floor-to-ceiling windows and private balconies (or garden terraces for those in Villa Suites).
-The 3,215-square-foot Presidential Penthouse is equipped with its own fully stocked kitchen, home entertainment system, and gym.
-In typical Beverly Hills’ style, the hotel contains an expansive rooftop pool, a 5,000-square-foot spa and multiple on-site restaurants headed by famed Chef Jean-Georges Vongerichten.
-A private Rolls Royce offers guests a complimentary drop-off service within a two-mile radius.
-And just when you thought it couldn’t get more L.A., there is also rooftop yoga on Sundays.
+The Waldorf Astoria Beverly Hills is a favorite among celebs and travel publications.
+Each of the 170 rooms has floor-to-ceiling windows and private balconies (or garden terraces for those in Villa Suites).
+The 3,215-sq-ft Presidential Penthouse is equipped with its own fully stocked kitchen, home entertainment system and gym.
+In typical Beverly Hills style, the hotel contains an expansive rooftop pool, a 5,000-sq-ft spa and multiple on-site restaurants headed by renowned chef Jean-Georges Vongerichten.
+A private Rolls-Royce provides a complimentary drop-off service within a two-mile radius – and just when you thought it couldn’t get any more Hollywood, there’s also rooftop yoga on Sundays.

 The only luxury hotel actually located on Rodeo Drive, Luxe Rodeo Drive is ideal for those looking to explore the fashionable street.
 With 88 rooms and interior design by Vicente Wolf, the boutique hotel is more intimate than some of the larger options.
-Guests are given access to the Luxe Rodeo Club, which provides a continental breakfast, afternoon snacks, and a food tasting/happy hour in the evening.
+Guests are given access to the Luxe Rodeo Club, which provides a continental breakfast, afternoon snacks and a food tasting/happy hour in the evening.
 Caffeine addicts will be happy to know there is also 24/7 access to coffee.